lorenalorenzo/VCF_phasing/README.md

 ## Date: 11 March, 2021

-Here I present each step process I run trough while achieving my purpose.
-[The complete and summarized code for phasing is available in phasing.sh.]{.underline}
+Here I present each step process I run through to phase SNPs data.

+*DISCLAIMER: The complete and summarized one to go code for phasing is available in [phasing.sh](https://github.com/lorenalorenzo/VCF_phasing/blob/main/exec/phasing.sh)*

 We are going to use whatshap for blocking and shapeit for haplotype phasing (with per species vcf)